russellf9/factornine.co.uk/cv/builds/education.md

 **Vyre Unify CMS Platform - Espresso Education** • _June 2010_

-- An introduction on how to create a simple CMS site to display news articles, using the Unify Interface.
-Also, the course
+- An introduction on how to create a simple CMS site to display news articles, using the Unify Interface

-**Advanced ActionScript 3, OOP. - Dndigital** • _March 2011_
+**Advanced ActionScript 3, OOP - Dndigital** • _March 2011_

-- In house training on how to incorporate basic GOF design patterns in AS3.
+- In house training on how to incorporate basic GOF design patterns in AS3

 **Computer Science - University of London Birkbeck College** • _2004 – 2006_

 - Programming in C++

-- Object Orientated Programming: use of classes and inheritance.
+- Object Orientated Programming: use of classes and inheritance

-- Database Management: Relational algebra and data manipulation using SQL.
+- Database Management: Relational algebra and data manipulation using SQL

-- Computer Architecture: Including ability to program using assembler.
+- Computer Architecture: Including ability to program using assembler

 - Data Structures: Understanding of various types of file organization, and the ability to use algorithms to access and create data structures

 **University of East London: BA (Hons) 2:1 Fine Art (Film and Multimedia)** • _2004 – 2006_

-- 16mm film production, including use of lighting and traditional film editing.
+- 16mm film production, including use of lighting and traditional film editing

-- Computer animation and multimedia production using Director and Premier.
+- Computer animation and multimedia production using Director and Premier

 - Sound production

-- Linear and non-linear video production.
+- Linear and non-linear video production